Ind vs Aus: Ishant Sharma will be the key player Down Under

-India's leader of pace attack has what it takes to become a genuine threat Down Under, if used wisely, writes Michael Jeh
+India's leader of pace attack Ishant Sharma has what it takes to become a genuine threat if used wisely, as the team tour Down Under, writes Michael Jeh

 For a man who could be forgiven for being less than enthusiastic about India's prospects for the forthcoming Test series, Joe Dawes is refreshingly upbeat about India's bowling group.
 I've played alongside Joey since 1995 and he was never renowned for being diplomatic.